 As you can hopefully see from a few examples, philosophy is not merely an intellectual exercise.
 But the philosophical life must be approached ecologically, exactly as authenticity must be.
 Mature philosophizing requires a certain kind of reason: Stay focused, centered, and present.
 Feel your feelings and let them permeate you.
 Listen to your gut but don't give it the last word.
 Breathe calmly.
 Use your head.
 Use common sense and logic.
 Use curiosity and empathy.
 Use your whole self, for it is the entire, present person that knows—and lives—the whole, not just a part, not even the part inside your skull.
 This method, this manner of existence, goes beyond verbal logic alone—as essential as that is—to what I call "robust rationality."

-Robust rationality is good for all problem solving, but notably for using philosophy to achieve authenticity.
-I should add, however, that you can still be robustly rational, when you are in a less self-aware "flow" state, or even when you are relaxed and not actively engaged in problem solving at all.
+Robust rationality is good for all problem solving, but, I should add that you can still be robustly rational, when you are in a less self-aware "flow" state, or even when you are relaxed and not actively engaged in problem solving at all.
 After you train yourself in the practice, it does not have to be an active process.
 Robust rationality has a "resting potential" that is experienced as being centered in an open and peaceful way.

 We have finally come to the crux of matter: Robust rationality is not just a tool for solving problems, not even a tool for finding authenticity.
 Its value is not merely instrumental.
 The self-conscious practice of robust rationality in the particular context of one's life is authenticity.
 It is our realized mental life and as such is an end in itself.
 This is the ultimate ecology of human consciousness.